brorarangers/brorarangers.github.io/_posts/2015-10-25-inverurie-away-preview.md

 ---
 It's time for our second visit of the season to Harlaw Park.
 Last time round wasn't our happiest trip, with Cove Rangers inflicting our [first League defeat](/2015/08/24/cove-away-report.html) since 21st December 2013.

 This time we travel to meet Harlaw's residents in a fixture that has rarely failed to provide exiting football over the last few seasons.
-Originally scheduled to be played on 24th October, rearranged to a long Wednesday night trip on the 28th, and now moved to this Saturday due to Wick Academy and Nairn County requiring a Scottish Cup 2nd Round replay, there is no reason why this season's fixture should be any different.
+Originally scheduled to be played on 24th October, rearranged to a long Wednesday night trip on the 28th due to Scottish Cup business, and now moved to this Saturday due to Wick Academy and Nairn County requiring a Scottish Cup 2nd Round replay, there is no reason why this season's fixture should be any different.

 The Locos are sitting 6th in the League at present, 8 wins from 14 games, though no points from the teams currently sitting above them, and losses to Wick, Lossiemouth and Huntly.